shenef/Boktai-Speedrunning/src/boktai/any.md

 ([Video](https://www.twitch.tv/a_raphi/clip/InspiringFunnyAsteriskTinyFace-YN1PtDHDSxqtVwdO))

 This requires some practice, if you're not fast enough then the upper Bok will spot you.
-The strategy works without a speed nut active.
+The strategy works without a Speed Nut active.
 (Backup strat: Use Knight Frame + Sol Lens to stun the Boks, and Luna Lens to knock them around)

 ![](./assets/images/any_bloodrust_10.webp)